samre12/gym-cryptotrading/README.md

 - Use `env.reset()` to start a new random episode.

-    - returns history of observations prior to the starting point of the episode.
+    - returns history of observations prior to the starting point of the episode, fractional remaining trades that is `[1.0]` at the start of the episode.
 Look [Parameters](#params) for more information.

     ```python
     state = env.reset() # use state to make initial prediction